rorlig/babylogger/README.md

 + Sleep Cloud Functions calling and caching.
 + Add Links to Privacy, Terms and Conditions on the Login Page.
-+ Milestone Images
++ Milestone Images ..
-+ Baby Images
++ Baby Images..
-+ SignUp screen login ...
++ Cloud function to export and email it out ...